New research suggests that men with abnormally low levels of testosterone are less likely to develop prostate cancer in their lifetime.

 To the authors’ knowledge, this is the first time that scientists have examined how low levels of testosterone affect the risk of prostate cancer.
 Their research is also the largest study of the link between hormones and prostate cancer to have ever been conducted.

-While it is not yet known what causes the condition, researchers have identified a number of risk factors, such as age, ethnicity, and genetic mutations.
+While it is not yet known what causes the condition, researchers have identified a number of

 The so-called androgen saturation model proposes that in order to grow, prostate tissue — whether malignant or benign — needs just enough testosterone for the androgen receptors to be saturated.